-Hypersexualization of Arab women as a bellydancer stereotype is a major issue in many films, and Aladdin (1992) is no exception.
+Hyper sexualization of Arab women in the form of the belly dancer stereotype is a major issue in many films, and Aladdin (1992) is no exception.
 At one point, Jafar has Jasmine an extremely revealing outfit, in chains, serving him fruit on a plate, saying “It pains me to see you reduced to this, Jasmine.
 A beautiful desert bloom such as yourself should be on the arm of the most powerful man in the world.” as he forces her to feed him an apple.
 He calls her a “pussycat” and demands that Genie forces her to fall “desperately in love with him.”
 In order to deceive him, Jasmine strokes her hand down her body seductively.
-This is fairly risque for a children’s movie, and an interaction similar to this appears in only one other Disney film: The Hunchback of Notre Dame (Gary Trousdale and Kirk Wise, 1996).
+This is fairly risqué for a children’s movie, and an interaction similar to this appears in only one other Disney film: The Hunchback of Notre Dame (Gary Trousdale and Kirk Wise, 1996).
 Ironically, it involves Frollo attempting to seduce another brown woman, Esmeralda.
+We see this issue of hyper sexualization in another Disney film almost 20 years later.
+In Prince of Persia (Mike Newell, 2010), the princess wears a revealing outfit while other, “bad” women are covered.
+Clearly, things haven’t changed much since the 90s.
 If a white princess was given this sort of treatment, there would be outrage.
 When Frozen (Jennifer Lee and Chris Buck, 2013) premiered, there was outrage from parents that Elsa’s moment of empowerment included her changing into a more revealing outfit.
 One writer for Redbook, a popular parenting magazine, said “Her regal coronation outfit (long gown with long black sleeves—stunning and stately) morphs into a snowflake of a dress: a Tiffany blue, tight-fitting gown with a long slit in the skirt, dramatically highlighting what appears to be her 18-inch waist sandwiched between perfect perky breasts and womanly hips… Elsa has transitioned seamlessly from a girl literally hiding her power under gloves, to a bare-shouldered vixen proudly broadcasting all of her nubile assets” (Wallace).
 Because Elsa is white, and therefore “pure”, any display of sexuality is disgraceful in the eyes of the American public because it counteracts what we believe about whiteness.
 We accept Jasmine’s sexual display and Jafar’s sexual desires as natural because we believe that Arab people are inherently less virtuous than white people, so their behavior coincides with our idea of who Arab people are and what they value.